digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 In this topology, the ledger is implemented as a distributed system.
 The system consists of two kinds of nodes:

-- a central writer node, which holds the physical shared ledger and can extend it with new commits,
+1. a central writer node, which holds the physical shared ledger and can extend it with new commits,

+.. _participant-node-def:

-- **participant nodes**, which serve the ledger API to parties, and only hold a portion of the ledger that is relevant for those parties
+2. **participant nodes**, which serve the ledger API to a subset of the system parties, which we say are hosted by this participant.
-  (i.e., the parties' :ref:`ledger projection <da-model-projections>`).
+   A participant node may issue new commits on behalf of the parties it hosts, and holds a portion of the ledger that is relevant for those parties (i.e., the parties' :ref:`ledger projection <da-model-projections>`).
+   In fact, the term "participant node" is also used in the case of a fully centralized topology, where the same machine is the both the writer and the sole participant node.

 This setting is visualized below.